twilio/calworkshop/docs/quickstart.rst

 Introduction to TwiML
 ---------------------

-We've successfuly made a phone ring, but how do we actually control call flow?
+We've successfully made a phone ring, but how do we actually control call flow?
 `TwiML <https://www.twilio.com/docs/api/twiml>`_ is the answer.
 TwiML is a set of instructions you can use to tell Twilio what to do when you receive an incoming call or SMS.